 (NCBI-index: 76198)

 Of the Great Mormon (Papilio memnon) 13 subgenera are known.
 The subgenus that occurs in Bali is agenor.
 The males are mono morphological and you see them much more often than the females.
-The males are always deep blue to black in color and have a red spot at the base on the underside of the wings.
+The males are always deep blue to black and have a red spot at the base on the underside of the wings.
 Unlike the females, they do not have a tail on the hindwing.
 The females display a wide variety of morphology and colors with many mimicking other swallowtails.
 Morphological variations include the presence or absence of a tail on the hindwing, hindwing pattern, forewing pattern, color of the basal triangle on the forewing, and body color.
 The females of the agenor subgenus have a yellow color on the side of the abdomen, the upper side of the wings are grey-brown with black veins and elongated strokes, a red spot at the base of the wing, and a further black spot at the base of vein 1 and 2 with white stripes around it.
 The spot in the back corner is red with a large black spot.
 A row of red terminal points can be seen between the veins.
 The Great Mormon flies all year round and usually at a height of 2 to 4 meters.
 You see the males flying frequently, in contrast to the females that you hardly encounter.
 The wingspan is 120-150mm.
 Host plant: a genus of citrus from the rue family (Rutaceae).
 Dutch name: Grote mormoonpage.
-Frisian name: –
+Frisian name:

 Subfamily: Papilioninae